-Dawn storms are among the brightest events in the Jovian aurorae.
-Up to now, they had only 29 been observed from Earth-based observatories, only showing the Sun-facing side of the planet.
-30 31 Here we show for the first time global views of the phenomenon, from its initiation to its end and from the nightside of the aurora onto the dayside.
-Based on Juno's first 20 orbits, some patterns 32 33 now emerge.
-Small short-lived spots are often seen for a couple of hours before the main 34 emission starts to brighten and evolve from a straight arc to a more irregular one in the midnight sector.
-As the whole feature rotates dawn-ward, the arc then separates into two arcs with a 35 central initially void region that is progressively filled with emissions.
-A gap in longitude then 36 often forms before the whole feature dims.
-Finally, it transforms into an equatorward-moving 37 patch of auroral emissions associated with plasma injection signatures.
-Some dawn storms 38 39 remain weak and never fully develop.
+Abstract Dawn storms are among the brightest events in the Jovian aurorae.
+Up to now, they had only been observed from Earth-based observatories, only showing the Sun-facing side of the planet.
+Here, we show for the first time global views of the phenomenon, from its initiation to its end and from the nightside of the aurora onto the dayside.
+Based on Juno's first 20 orbits, some patterns now emerge.
+Small short-lived spots are often seen a couple of hours before the main emission starts to brighten and evolve from a straight arc to a more irregular one in the midnight sector.
+As the whole feature rotates dawnward, the arc then separates into two arcs with a central initially void region that is progressively filled with emissions.
+A gap in longitude then often forms before the whole feature dims.
+Finally, it transforms into an equatorward-moving patch of auroral emissions associated with plasma injection signatures.
+Some dawn storms remain weak and never fully develop.
 We also found cases of successive dawn storms within a few hours.
-Dawn storm thus share many fundamental features with the auroral signatures of the 40 41 substorms at Earth.
-These findings demonstrate that, whatever their sources, mass and energy do 42 not always circulate smoothly in planetary magnetospheres.
-Instead they often accumulate until the magnetospheres reconfigure and generate substorm-like responses in the planetary aurorae, 43 although the temporal and spatial scales are different for different planets.
-44
+Dawn storms thus share many fundamental features with the auroral signatures of the substorms at Earth, despite the substantial differences between the dynamics of the magnetosphere at the two planets.